 – Larry Ellison, Oracle.

-Not so long ago, enterprises had to establish and maintain their own server to host and run applications on their premises.
+Not long ago, enterprises had to establish and maintain their own server to host and run applications on their premises.
 Today, cloud computing is revolutionizing all operations of the business world.
 Though relatively new, this technology became the cornerstone for the digital transformation of enterprises.
 Cloud technology provides companies with on-demand data storage, computing power, and many other cloud services.
 These services are maintained by service providers at remote data centers.

 By partnering with a cloud migration services provider like Fingent, you can easily overcome the challenges that come with sudden operational demands, higher operational expenses, and ineffective processes.
 This frees your business and employees from maintenance issues.

-Here are a few more compelling reasons why the cloud is necessary for today’s market:
+Here are a few more compelling reasons why the cloud is necessary for today’s market.

 Cloud computing is a subscription-based model.
 That would mean there are no purchasing, labor, or maintenance costs.
 Since cloud computing is a technology that provides services to companies, you only pay for what you use.
 This allows you to optimize your budget more efficiently.